 In a previous article, we discussed the notion of health and illness in Traditional Chinese Medicine (TCM).
 According to TCM, illness arises as a result of specific yin-yang imbalances of the Functional Entities.

 - The Five Fundamental Substances: Qi, Xue (Blood), Jinye (Body Fluids), Jing (Essence), and Shen (Spirit).

 - Zang-fu: A Wu Xing cycle of 5 zang organs, 6 fu organs, and their functions

 - Jing-luo: The channels or meridians through which qi flows

-The functional entities are responsible for performing the five cardinal functions that maintain health within the body.
+As our students learn at acupuncture school, the functional entities are responsible for performing the five cardinal functions that maintain health within the body.
 They are: Actuation, Warming, Defense, Containment, and Transportation.

 If there is an imbalance within the any of the functional entities, they will not be able to perform their cardinal functions, and as result, illness may arise.